ffhmon/bat-project/README.md

 ## Bat-Pi v1 Importer (BatPi1ImporterModule.py)
 #### Importer module for the transfer of Bat Pi recordings into a BatScope 3 database

-In order to import the Bat Pi 1 wav files and their corresponding XML metadata, this script must reside on the BatScope Computer in the directory where BatScope's importer modules reside.
+In order to import the <a href="http://www.bat-pi.eu/EN/index-EN.html"  target="_blank">Bat-Pi&nbsp;1</a> wav files and their corresponding XML metadata, this script must reside on the BatScope Computer in the directory where BatScope's importer modules reside.
 This directory usually is:<br><code>/Library/Application Support/BatScope/ImporterModules</code>

 In BatScope 3, the process is called 'SD card conversion'.
 The /out/data directory of the Bat-Pi has to be copied on to the BatScope computer and is seen by BatScope as an 'SD Card'.
 The sub directory <code>/out/data/batscope</code> should contain XML files with metadata for each recording.
 See the makeBatScopeXml.py script above for creating those XML meta data files.